Vegetables like tomatoes, eggplants, or bell peppers belong to the nightshade family and are staples in many people's diets.

 What Is Nightshade Allergy?

-Many nightshades are the staple food in various cuisines across the globe.
+Yet, many nightshades, such as tomatoes, eggplants, potatoes, and bell peppers, are staple foods in various cuisines across the globe.

 Nightshades are rich in potassium, iron, fiber, vitamin C, and antioxidants such as anthocyanins and lycopene.